Call Now:

 1. Smell Of Gas

-If you notice any foul, gas-like odour, it is time to act fast!
-Turn off any gas sources and put off the flames if it is safe.
-Do not operate any electric switches or devices, and stay in a secure spot.
-After that, call a plumber or gas fitter immediately.
+If you catch a whiff of a gas-like smell, it’s time to act fast!
+Turn off any gas sources and extinguish any flames if it’s safe to do so.
+Avoid touching electric switches or devices, and stay in a safe spot.
+Then, call a plumber or gas fitter right away.

 2. Temperature Fluctuations